 While you do not have a right to a jury trial as a juvenile, you can still fight the case through a motion to suppress and a trial by judge.
-The Law Office of Aaron Holt, LLC will fight for you.
+Holt Law will fight for you.

 Also in juvenile court, there are two important terms to remember.
 A Consent Decree is very similar to ARD (Accelerated Rehabilitative Disposition).
 If you are offered a consent decree and complete the program, there is no conviction.
 Further at the hearing where the juvenile is given the consent decree, there is no plea.
 The juvenile does not stand up and plead guilty or not guilty, so no constitutional rights are forfeited.